Yes, yes I know. I did the thing I promised myself I wouldn’t do: I neglected my blogging duties and let my reading reviews slide yet again.

 But less that 100 pages in and I was intrigued, though not quite convinced by the love story which was emerging.
 As the daughter of two historians I’m naturally cautious of historical fiction, conscious of the fine line where fact and fiction, history and story diverge from each other.
-But as a reader and writer, I do believe that literature has a duty to history as much as it has to storytelling and reading about how Heather Morris came to learn, and in turn, to tell Lale’s story, my scepticism waned.
-After all, so many people who experienced the holocaust were robbed of the opportunity to tell their own stories, important stories that should be told loudly and often to silence those who would unbelievably call them into question.
+But as a reader and writer, I do believe that literature has a duty to history as much as it has to storytelling and reading about how Heather Morris came to learn, and in turn, to tell Lale’s story, my skepticism waned.
+After all, so many people who experienced the Holocaust were robbed of the opportunity to tell their own stories, important stories that should be told loudly and often to silence those who would unbelievably call them into question.

-This book taught me things about Auschwitz and the holocaust that I hadn’t known, it unfolds details that I’ve not read about or seen in films before.
+This book taught me things about Auschwitz and the Holocaust that I hadn’t known, it unfolds details that I’ve not read about or seen in films before.
 Following a chat with my mum about it, she confirmed how many stories, how much details remains untouched by the storytellers and filmmakers, in archives and personal memoirs still coming to light.
 As the remaining survivors of such inhumanity approach the natural end of their lives, it’s important that their stories are captured and told and remembered.

 Despite my reservations I was really struck by and greatly enjoyed The Tattooist of Auschwitz and found myself full of questions and conversation to unravel anew the depths and devastation of such unimaginable evil and the unbelievable strength and sacrifice of those who survived it.
-Do read it, but do keep your reservations and seek to read and learn more about Auschwitz and the holocaust.
+Do read it, but do keep your reservations and seek to read and learn more about Auschwitz and the Holocaust.
 It should be kept alive.